jason51108/Jason51108/README.md

 </picture>

 ## About me
+Welcome to my GitHub!
+Currently, I am pursuing a master's degree in Applied Statistics at Shanghai University of International Business and Economics.
+My research focuses on time series analysis.
+In September of next year, I will be heading to Southern University of Science and Technology to pursue a Ph.D. in Mathematics, specializing in graph neural networks and causal inference.
+During my free time, I enjoy writing some interesting code.
+If you have any questions about my projects, feel free to contact me via email.
+The more detailed content is as follows.

-- 👋 postgraduate, Majored in Applied Statistics
+- 👋 Postgraduate, Majored in Applied Statistics

-- 👀 gaming enthusiast(csgo、LOL···)
+- 👀 Gaming enthusiast(LOL、csgo2···)

-- 🌱 Specialization is in time series（transformer、LSTM、Timesnet)
+- 🌱 Attention！Prefer cats over dogs.

 - 📫 Email：brainiaccc@foxmail.com.
 Website：~~http://aquariusplanet.top~~ (has expired!
 Please click here:https://jason51108.github.io/)